Maria Usher – Director/Instructor

 Lydia Luark - Instructor

 Lydia danced for 14 years at Maria's School of Dance and was part of Dance Express for 11 years.
 She is currently a student at Michigan State University studying business.
-Lydia has been subbing for various dance classes this school year and will be teaching the Saturday 6-week intro classes starting in April 2022.
+Lydia is part of the regular schedule at MSD starting Fall 2022.

 Connie Chapman (and Archie) – Office Manager